dnlongen/RegLister/README.md

 Registry values with large amounts of data are one way of hiding malicious executable data.
 The registry is persistent so the malware can remain through a reboot, but the malware is not on disk so is not detected by traditional AV.

-See http://www.codereversing.com/blog/archives/261 for an explanation of how this works.

-Rev 0.2 recursively dives through the registry on an online Windows system, scanning each of the five hives for any data greater than 20kb by default.
+RegLister recursively dives through the registry on a Windows system.
+For a live system, RegLister will scanning each of the five hives; if a registry filename is specified, RegLister will scan that specific offline file.
+By default RegLister will show any data greater than 20kb.
 You can adjust this by supplying a "--minsize" parameter (in KB) on the command line.

-It also supports remote registries via the "--computername" parameter.
+RegLister supports remote registries via the "--computername" parameter.
+It supports offline file analysis via the "--filename" parameter.
+Naturally these two parameters are mutually exclusive.
+If neither value is specified, it will scan the local live system.

 Note that for remote registry access, the remote PC must have the *Remote Registry* service enabled and running, and must either have its Windows Firewall disabled or set to allow incoming remote registry connections.
 RegLister does not currently authenticate to the remote registry, thus you must map a drive or a null session with an account with admin rights on the remote PC first.

+Hat tip to Patrick Olsen (@patrickrolsen) for example code that helped with parsing offline files.

 Requirements:
 =============